xratberkeley/decal-site/labs/Oculus/lab2.md

 # Grabbing the Gun with XR Interaction Toolkit

 Because of the XR Interaction Toolkit package, we can easily grab objects only using the component system.
-First, go to the LeftHandController (**XR Origin > Camera Offset > LeftHand Controller**) and in the inspector, click **Add Component**, and add **XR Direct Interactor** with Hide Controller on Select box ticked and Sphere Collider with a radius of 0.2 and check the "Is Trigger" box.
+First, go to the LeftHandController (**XR Origin > Camera Offset > LeftHand Controller**) and in the inspector, click **Add Component** (if it is already in there, then please edit the current one), and add **XR Direct Interactor** with Hide Controller on Select box ticked and Sphere Collider with a radius of 0.2 and check the "Is Trigger" box.
 Repeat this with the RightHandController.

 Next, go to the Gun in the hierarchy and add the **XR Grab Interactable** component.
 Under **Movement Type**, select **Kinematic**.